 Professional Registration.
 The Chemical Engineering Department encourages graduates to become registered professional engineers.
-General qualifications for becoming registered are explained in the Ira A. Fulton College of Engineering and Technology section of this catalog.
+General qualifications for becoming registered are explained in the Ira A. Fulton College of Engineering section of this catalog.
 Some states require this status for consulting and practice in the private sector.
 Successful completion of the basic chemical engineering program outline prepares graduates to pass the Fundamentals of Engineering (FE) examination.
 Students who wish to become registered as professional engineers are also advised to talk to their advisor about developing their own professional engineering option, which may include additional FE preparation courses.

 Professional Program Admission Policy.
 Admission to the professional program is available to all students in good academic standing with the university who have (a) passed the prerequisite courses for the first-semester professional courses, namely Ch En 273 and Math 302, and (b) submitted to the department an Application for the Chemical Engineering Professional Program.

 The Application for the Chemical Engineering Professional Program requires the student to meet with their department advisor for direction and counseling with regard to performance in the preprofessional program courses and successful completion of the professional program.